AzaharSK/qt-app-git/qml_interview_QA.md

 * `SwipeView component:` SwipeView is used to create swipeable views with multiple pages.
 It is particularly useful for creating interactive and touch-friendly interfaces.

+* `Timer element:` The Timer element is used to create timed events and delays in QML applications.

 How can you dynamically create and destroy QML components at runtime?

 Answer: Dynamic creation and destruction of QML components can be achieved using the Loader element and managing the source property dynamically.